Nurses strike: Labour Court intervenes in bid to avert stoppage

 The Labour Court has intervened in an attempt to avert a planned national strike by nurses scheduled to take place on Wednesday.

-The Irish Nurses and Midwives Organisation (INMO) is expected to attend a hearing at the Labour Court at 4.30pm on Monday.
+The Irish Nurses and Midwives Organisation (INMO) is due to attend a hearing at the Labour Court at 4.30pm on Monday.

 A spokesman for the INMO said in the meantime plans for the national 24-hour work stoppage would continue.